Reducing Market Entry Risk for SEA Companies in Indonesia

 1. Market Readiness Assessment

-Before entering Indonesia, SEA companies need to evaluate whether the market is ready for their offering.
+Before entering the Indonesian market, SEA companies need to evaluate whether the market is ready for their offering.
 This includes:

 • Awareness of the problem your product solves